 - Leistungsübersicht (Transcript of your current grades at the TU Kaiserslautern)

 - Any other relevant forms, as required by your faculty (e.g., language certificates, transcripts)

 If you have any questions about the application, please contact the ISGS (see contact information above)

 The amount of funding is dependent on the length of the stay abroad as well as on the destination country.
-The destination countries are divided as follows:
+For the academic year 2020/2021, the destination countries are divided as follows: